 To attend a Travel Massive event and enjoy the hospitality of the new FV by Peppers.
 As a long-term Peppers guest, I’m going to lay out a few truth bombs here.
 This isn’t a Peppers level hotel.
 In fact, the two towers seem to be mainly residential in nature.
 The check-in process was clunky and clumsy, taking nearly 20 mins to complete.
 Whilst the staff were lovely they weren’t at the Peppers level.
 As we walked away I had no real idea what was nearby, where the pool was etc. Ya know those simple hotel amenities that even us business folk like to hear about.
 After collecting the clunky keys and swatch tag I was reminded of the time I worked at a hotel in Docklands.
 Different keys for different doors.
 Which generally resulted in people losing them.
 There’s a reason why the great hotels only have one key for guests.
 Simplicity.

 One of the perks of the hotel is the sterile bubble that you get to indulge in.
 With our room 30 odd floors from the ground we were well and truly away from the common folk.
 My room looked over the river and what I affectionately called dodgy backpacker grove.
 The two bedroom apartment itself was clean and again functional.
 One room with an ensuite, a large bathroom and a small kitchenette.
 That’s about all you can say.
-The wifi never worked for me, and the stodgy overly photocopied information sheet really didn’t fill you with a lot of confidence.
+The WiFi never worked for me, and the stodgy overly photocopied information sheet really didn’t fill you with a lot of confidence.
 Again as a corporate traveller this level of hotel isn’t unusual but as a Peppers branded hotel?
 I’m just not convinced.
 Now I know that I’ve been spoilt by the team down at Peppers Cradle Mountain.

 Show me the money